Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

-Fig. \ref{figure:DCT noise} shows results of four algorithms under the over-sampled DCT sensing matrices.
+\FIG\ref{figure:DCT noise} shows results of three algorithms under the over-sampled DCT sensing matrices.
 Relative error of $0.01$ or under qualifies for a success.
-In this case, TL1IT-s2 is also the best numerical method, same as in the noise free tests.
+In this case, TL1IT-s1 is also the best numerical method, same as in the noise free tests.
 It degrades most slowly under high coherence sensing matrices ($F = 6,8$).